Okitipupa: History

 In one of the wars, the Ondo warriors were decisively rooted which led to the immediate death of the then Osemawe who could not stand the defeat (O si igba).
 Apart from external wars, Ikales had internal conflicts between Osooro and Idepe and Ayeka.
 We had no war with the Ilajes, Ijaws, and the Ijebus.
 The war we had with Larogbo was a very critical one in which Erinje was grossly affected which made them to hide in a place called Aluma.
 Apart from this, there were no serious wars like Kiriji and others.
 The present chieftaincy titles practiced in Ikale was brought by Abodi Tufewa when he traveled to Ile – Ife.
 The first set of Ijama were Ligha, Jomo, Petu, Yasere, Odunwo and Isowa, headed by Lema.
 They were established in all Ikale areas by the second Abodi.
 In most Ikale areas today, these six chiefs form the leadership of Ijama.
 It is not mandatory that you have all of them.
 In some towns, they are Egharepara.
-Ijama was banished in 1919 but resuscitated in 1930's because Ijama is the organ of administration.
-The hierarchical setup is: Oba – Ijama – Ijoye – Omaja.lkale land covered three local government in ondo state and part of Ogun waterside Local government Ogun state.
+Ijama was banished in 1919 but resuscitated in the 1930s because Ijama is the organ of administration.
+The hierarchical setup is: Oba – Ijama – Ijoye – Omaja.lkale land covered two local government in ondo state and part of Ogun waterside Local government Ogun state.